-Will team with local residents from Bonner County broken out by communities to challenge citizens to get engaged in their local democratic process.
-The tournament includes the"Young Voter" category, working with the elections office to discover and find unique ways to engage newly eligible (18 year old) and young (18-30) voter residents.
+Will team with local students from Bonner County broken out by communities to challenge citizens to get engaged in their local democratic process.
+The tournament will include the "Young Voter" category, working with INFSD to discover and come up with unique plans to engage newly eligible (18 year old) and young (18-30) voter residents.
 Teams will also participate in a second category of engaging otherwise disengaged residents.

 The grand prize is a $2000.00 scholarship toward continuing education of choice.